arashsajjadi/G-DetectNet/README.md

 ## 11. Contributing

 This project is a **home research experiment**.
-We welcome contributions that help:
+I welcome contributions that help:
 - Improve the GNN architecture (e.g., advanced fusion techniques, better handling of over-smoothing).
 - Enhance feature extraction (e.g., replace dummy keypoint extraction with a real model).
 - Tackle class imbalance and add new loss functions.